Jozott00/wokwi-intellij/Writerside/topics/Debugging.md

 <step>

-Click **Apply** to safe the configuration.
-When running the configuration, Wokwi is started in debug mode, starts a GDB server and waits for some client to connect.
-Then the debugging client is started and connects to the GDB server which starts the program execution.
+Click **Apply** to save the configuration.
+When running this configuration, Wokwi will initiate in debug mode, launch a GDB server and wait for a client to connect.
+Subsequently, the debugging client starts and connects to the GDB server, which then begins the program execution.

 <img src="wokwi_debug_config.png" alt="Select Start Wokwi Debug" />